 [panel title=”How do the ULI Boards perform compared to typical fiberglass boards?”]

 You can basically do everything on a ULI Board that you can do on a typical fiberglass board.
-However, because our nose and tail are not tapered, the turns may be less precise and on some of the larger waves (20 feet or greater) you may experience a little bit of a quiver.
 Unlike a fiberglass board, the ULI Board can be ridden in any surf and directly onto the sand.
 Due to the buoyancy of the board, you will also catch the wave more quickly and get up faster.

 [panel title=”Can I ride the ULI Board in large surf?”]

 Due to our Kevlar Tech Performance (increasing rigidity by 47% over other inflatable SUPs) and our Tri-Seal Tech Construction (allowing up to 20 PSI) our boards have been tested in waves exceeding 10 feet and perform great.
 Add a WikiRail and you’ll increase the speed and maneuverability.

 [panel title=”Is the ULI Board a good board to learn to surf on?”]

 The ULI Board is an excellent board to learn to surf on.
 The wide platform and buoyancy make the board easier to get up on than any other board on the market.

 [panel title=”How durable are the ULI Boards?”]

 We make all of our boards in our factory in Vista, California.
 Our exclusive manufacturing process, Tri-Seal Tech Construction, strengthens the seams and the board’s durability.
 Kevlar Tech Performance, maintains the board’s designed shape.
 ULI boards have been designed to be practically indestructible.